Azure/Vision-AI-DevKit-Pages/docs/_docs/01c-support.md

 last_modified_at: 2019-05-28
 ---

-## Get support for Vision Ai Dev Kit
+## Vision Ai DevKit support

-Vision AI Dev Kit has multiple support channels available at the moment.
-For questions, try Get Help first!
-After that it's really up to choose the channel of your convinience although we do have recommendations below.
+The Vision AI DevKit has multiple support channels available to you.
+We encourage you to start with our Get Help experience, but we have several other options if you need to dig further.

 ![Support]({{ '/assets/images/support.PNG' | relative_url }})

 ### [Get Help](https://visionaidevkitsupport.azurewebsites.net/){:target="_blank"}

-Get Help is a continuously evolving Q&A database that contains question answer pairs related to Vision AI functions and usage.
-Please try it out and using voting buttons to indicate the quality of the answers.
-Get Help is especially usefull when using platform tools (ADB) and running Linux commands on the camera itself
+Get Help is a continuously evolving Q&A database containing question/answer pairs for Vision AI DevKit functions and usage.
+When using it, please use the voting buttons let us know the quality of the answer you received.
+Get Help is especially good for explaining the ADB platform tools and how to run Linux commands on the camera itself.

 ### [Gitter](https://gitter.im/Microsoft/vision-ai-developer-kit){:target="_blank"}

-Gitter is aimed for quick questions and chat-alike discussion although nothing prevents using it for longer storytelling as well.
+Gitter is chat space for quick questions and answers with other developers using the Vision AI DevKit.

 ### [GitHub](https://github.com/Microsoft/vision-ai-developer-kit/issues){:target="_blank"}

-Although primarily used for bugs and feature requests, you can use GitHub for support questions as well.
-Please add 'Support needed' tag to the issue.
-The benefit of using GitHub is that you are able to see if someone else has already asked and gotten an answer to a similar issue.
+GitHub, the primary portal for bug and feature request submissions,can also be used for general support questions.
+Please ensure you prefix the issue title with 'Support needed'.

-### Join the [TechCommunity](https://gitter.im/Microsoft/vision-ai-developer-kit){:target="_blank"}
+### Join the [IoT Devices Microsoft tech community](https://techcommunity.microsoft.com/t5/IoT-Devices/bd-p/HardwareEngineering){:target="_blank"}

-TechCommunity allows asking questions and sharing your experiences with other when using Vision AI Dev Kit, working with Azure IoT services and building Vision AI models.
-All news related Vision AI Dev Kit and related services will also be posted to TechCommunity
+The IoT Devices Microsoft tech community is a place for both asking questions and sharing your experiences with others as you work on your IoT solution using the Vision AI Dev Kit.
+It is also a place to discuss and learn about Azure IoT services and building Vision AI models.
+All news related Vision AI Dev Kit and related services will be posted to IoT Devices tech community.

+### Join the [Internet of Things (IoT) tech community](https://techcommunity.microsoft.com/t5/Internet-of-Things-IoT/ct-p/IoT){:target="_blank"}

-Microsoft's Internet of Things TechCommunity offers you a single entry point for staying up to date not only for Vision AI Dev Kit related topics, but generally about news and product release for Microsoft's IoT services.
+Microsoft's Internet of Things (IoT) tech community offers you a single entry point for staying up to date not only on Vision AI DevKit topics, but also news and service releases of all of Microsoft's IoT focused platforms and services.

 ## Issues and feature requests

 ![GitHub]({{ '/assets/images/github.PNG' | relative_url }})

-Vision AI Dev Kit has a GitHub for issues and feature request.
-GitHub also contains assests for training your Vision AI model, creating and deploying modules using both VS Code and Jupyter Notebooks.
+Use the Vision AI Dev Kit [GitHub](https://github.com/Microsoft/vision-ai-developer-kit/issues){:target="_blank"} respository for issue and feature request submissions.
+The repository is also your source for Vision AI model sample training assests, as well as information on creating and deploying modules using both VS Code and Jupyter Notebooks.